yaturner/tcamViewerRelease/README.md

 The Camera Screen is used to view and save images from the camera.

-1. CONNECT/DISCONNECT - Manage connection to a camera (a valid IP address must be configured first).
+1. CONNECT/DISCONNECT - Manage connection to a camera (a valid IP address must be configured in the Settings Screen first).
 2. GET - Get an image from the camera and display it.
 3. STREAM - Start or stop streaming.
-4. Pallete - Select the palette to use when colorizing the image.
-The palette may also be changed by touching the top or bottom of the palette bar to rotate forwards/backwards through the palattes
+4. Palette - Select the palette to use when colorizing the image.
+The palette may also be changed by touching the top or bottom of the palette bar to rotate forwards/backwards through the palettes
 5. SAVE - Save the current image to the library in tjsn format.
+There is no support for recording streaming videos (tmjsn files) in this version of the application.

 Touching the image will set the spot meter to that location.
 The spot meter will be updated on the image when the next image is obtained (via GET or when streaming).